Improved invariant polytope algorithm and applications: Modified invariant polytope algorithm

 \subsection{Search for s.m.p.-candidates~\texorpdfstring{\eqref{alg_modinvpoly_modgrip}}{}}

-In our implementation~\cite{Mej}, we use the modified Gripenberg algorithm~\ref{alg_modgrip} to search for s.m.p.-candidates.
+We use the modified Gripenberg algorithm~\ref{alg_modgrip} to search for s.m.p.-candidates and nearly-s.m.p.s.
 Every product, which is shorter than the s.m.p.-candidate and having normalized spectral radius greater or equal to $\tau\cdot\rho_c$ is considered to be a nearly-s.m.p..
-In our implementation we use a heuristic default value of $\tau=0.9999$.
+In our implementation we use a heuristic default value of $\tau=0.9999$ and use the Matlab function \texttt{eig} to compute the leading eigenvalues.
+This may not be the fastest available procedure, but it is fast enough in comparison to the time the main loop needs to terminate.